LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 ### Integration Technologies

-LaxarJS serves as a _middleware layer_ that allows you to organize and connect isolated frontend components to form an application.
+LaxarJS serves as a _middleware layer_ that allows you to organize and connect isolated front end components to form an application.
 However, it has no say in how the individual widgets and their UI are implemented.
 Instead it tries to support you in using readily available frameworks such as React, Vue.JS and Angular.
 To integrate widgets that were created in different UI technologies, a piece of glue code is needed, the so-called *integration technology adapter*.